sxxfuture/filfi/README.md

-### Borrowers
+### Lender

-1. **Browse Debit Contracts.**
+1. **Deposit FIL**
-Login to Filfil's DApp using your personal wallet to view the details of debit and credit contracts issued by the borrower.
+Login to Filfil's DApp using your personal wallet and transfer FIL to the smart contract.
-2. **Put in fil.**
-Sign your personal wallet to invest FIL into the smart contract.
+2. **Withdraw FIL**
-3. **View assets at any time.**
+Lender can withdraw FILs at any time.
-Log in to Filfil's DApp using your personal wallet to view the status of your assets at any time.
-4. **When a lender makes a repayment, the assets are automatically transferred to the designated account.**
+3. **When repayment is done, the origin asset and  interest income is automatically transferred to the designated account

 ## Smart Contracts Module